NikHoh/VIAS/README.md

 6. Navigate into the `VIAS` folder
    - `cd workspace/VIAS`
-7. Install a Python virtual environment with `conda` and install the dependencies (choose the correct environment.yml depending on your system)
+7. Install a Python virtual environment with `conda`
-   - `conda env create --file environment_<WIN_or_LINUX>.yml --name vias_env`
+   - `conda env create --name vias_env`
 8. Activate the environment
    - `conda activate vias_env`
 9. Navigate into the `VIAS` folder